NVIDIA/NeMo/docs/source/asr/speaker_recognition/configs.rst

           max_snr_db: 15

-See the `nemo.collections.asr.parts.perturb.AudioAugmentor`  API section for more details.
+See the :class:`nemo.collections.asr.parts.perturb.AudioAugmentor`  API section for more details.

 Model Architecture Configurations